florianstijven/Browne-data-OTR/README.md

 results of the sensitivity analysis.
 The associated html and word documents have also been included under the same name.

-The `OTR analyses/figure-main-results.R` file contains the code to produce Figure 2 and Web Figure 3.
+The `OTR analyses/figure-main-results.R` script contains the code to produce Figure 2 and Web Figure 3.
 This script uses the `OTR analyses/pooled_inference_aggregated_rules_tbl.rds` and `OTR analyses/pooled_inference_aggregated_rules_tbl_artificial.rds` data files to generate the figures.
 These latter two data files - which contain inferential results for the aggregated regimes - are produced by `OTR analyses/final-summary.Rmd` and `OTR analyses/artifical-data-summary.Rmd`, respectively.

-While the Rmarkdown files generate independent reports, they also contain code that saves the figures presented in the paper into the `figures-manuscript/` directory.
+While the Rmarkdown files produce independent reports in html and word format, they also contain code that saves the figures presented in the paper into the `figures-manuscript/` directory.